NMyVision/TemplateWriter/README.md

 - Add new `UUID` variable

 2.0.2
-- Add clear method.
+- Add clear method

 2.0.1
-- Fix load to override an existing value if exists.
+- Fix load to override an existing value if exists

 2.0.0
 - `null` can not be passed in the constructor anymore use TemplateWriter.Empty